Chinese firms out in force at Frankfurt boosted by battery builders

-FRANKFURT (Reuters) - Chinese suppliers and manufacturers have stepped up their presence at the Frankfurt auto show, capitalizing on a shift toward electric cars forced on German carmakers by regulators seeking to curb pollution.
+FRANKFURT, Sept 11 (Reuters) - Chinese suppliers and manufacturers have stepped up their presence at the Frankfurt auto show, capitalising on a shift toward electric cars forced on German carmakers by regulators seeking to curb pollution.

 Though the number of exhibitors has fallen to 800 in 2019 from 994 in 2017, Chinese automakers and suppliers now make up the biggest foreign contingent, with 79 companies, up from 73.

-Several European and Japanese carmakers including Fiat (FCHA.MI), Alfa Romeo, Nissan (7291.T), Toyota (7203.T) and Peugeot (PEUP.PA), have skipped the show as the industry seeks cost savings.
+Several European and Japanese carmakers including Fiat , Alfa Romeo, Nissan, Toyota and Peugeot, have skipped the show as the industry seeks cost savings.

 Automakers face multi-billion euro investments to develop electric and autonomous cars.